 The Importance of Guardianship in Minnesota

-While it may be an uncomfortable subject, and a difficult decision to make, appointing a guardian is essential if a person were to become incapacitated.
+While it may be an uncomfortable subject and a difficult decision to make, appointing a guardian is essential if a person became incapacitated.
 Guardianship in MN is the process in which someone is assigned to act on the behalf of the incapacitated person.
-Performing this role is integral to the care of the individual, in that the guardian ensures that the person receives the best care, including proper medical care, personal care, and finances.
-Ask one of our guardianship attorney how to make this process simple for you.
+Performing this role is integral to the care of the individual, the guardian ensures that the person receives the best care, including proper medical care, personal care, and finances.
+Ask one of our guardianship attorneys how to make this process simple for you.

 Experienced, Compassionate Guardianship Attorney

 Our attorneys are dedicated to your case.
 We have been providing compassionate and trusted guardianship representation for over three decades.
 We have the experience to protect your loved one in this time of need.
-Our compassion and experience as guardianship attorney, elder law attorney and estate planning attorney will show through with our results and our expertise.
+Our compassion and experience as guardianship attorneys, elder law attorneys, and estate planning attorneys will show through with our results and our expertise.